al1brn/geonodes/docs/getting_started.md

     value = tree.math(2, 2, 'ADD').value
 ```

+> [!CAUTION]
-> :warning: by exception when a selection socket exists, it is placed as the last socket
+> By exception when a selection socket exists, it is placed as the last socket

 ``` python
 # SetPosition __init__ header: selection is the last socket even if it is the second one in the actual Node